ingoweiss/manyworlds/README.md

  With Manyworlds you can:
  1. Use indentation in feature files to organize your feature files as hierarchical scenario trees.
- 2. Use the Manyworlds cli to expand the hierarchical feature file into a flat feature file that can be run with any Gherkin based testing tool.
+ 2. Expand the hierarchical feature file into a flat feature file that can be run with any Gherkin based testing tool.

 ## Usage